tknr/greasemonkey_scripts/index.md

 ## [InstagramPlusPlus](https://tknr.github.io/greasemonkey_scripts/InstagramPlusPlus.user.js)

+A "powerful" tool provides enhanced features to Instagram web version

 - Stop stories at the end ~~, then replay when you hover through~~<br/>
 - Download stories<br/>
 - Download pictures and videos from news feed and in profiles<br/><br/>